Issues of Bilingualism and Bilingual Education

 From a pedagogical perspective, what are the most effective methods of attaining bilingual knowledge?

-1. An understanding of the basic concepts in this field of knowledge
+1. Demonstrate an understanding of the basic concepts in this field of knowledge

-2. An understanding of the critical issues in this field of knowledge
+2. Demonstrate an understanding of the critical issues in this field of knowledge

-3. An understanding of the different cognitive, social, psychological and pedagogical dimensions of bilingualism
+3. Demonstrate an understanding of the different cognitive, social, psychological and pedagogical dimensions of bilingualism

-4. An understanding of different competing theories of bilingualism
+4. Demonstrate an understanding of different competing theories of bilingualism

 This course replaces LING3400.
 If you have successfully completed LING3400 you cannot enrol in this course.